romero-jose/toy-compiler/README.md

 ### Compilation pipeline

-Compilation follows the following phases:
+The compilation pipeline consists of the following phases:

 1. Lexing
 2. Parsing